LeDernier/Logarithmic-encoding/README.md

 ## Custom packages

 - dense_ev 2023.5.22.
 This version was modified to avoid the usage of qiskit.optflow (deprecated package of Qiskit).
 This was with the objective of running the tests in a real quantum device in the future.
 This modified version is available at: https://github.com/LeDernier/dense-ev.
 The original package is available at: https://github.com/atlytle/dense-ev.
-- graph_functions
+- graph_functions.py (located in the folder "code")
-- expectation_functions
+- expectation_functions (located in the folder "code")

-The last two "packages" are Python files located in the folder code of this repository.